nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   shallow copying; `lists.add` concatenates two lists - an O(1) variation that consumes its argument, `addMoved`, is also supplied.
   See PR #16362, #16536.

+- new module: std/packedsets
+  Generalizes std/intsets, see PR #15564.

 Compatibility notes:
 - Deprecated `sequtils.delete` and added an overload taking a `Slice` that raises a defect